Skip to main content

 Why aren’t all water-resistant headphones tested for dust protection?

-Manufacturers skip the additional testing to cut down the cost.
+Manufacturers skip the additional testing to cut down costs.

-The logic is that if your headphones can survive full submersion, they will probably also deflect the bigger dust particles, thus being at least a little bit dust resistant.
+The logic is that if headphones survive full submersion, they probably also deflect the bigger dust particles, thus being at least a little bit dust resistant.

 It’s safe to assume at least some level of dust protection.
-But since most people aren’t willing to pay more for it, manufactures safe money by not testing it.
+But since most people aren’t willing to pay more for it, manufacturers save money by not testing it.

 Even with dust protection, you shouldn’t roll your headphones in dirt.